cerner/fhir.cerner.com/content/millennium/dstu2/individuals/practitioner.md

 ## Overview

 The Practitioner resource provides information about a person formally involved in the care of a patient on behalf of a healthcare facility.
-Practitioners include and are not limited to physicians, nurses, pharmacists, therapists, technologists, and social workers.
+Practitioners include but are not limited to physicians, nurses, pharmacists, therapists, technologists, and social workers.

 The following fields are returned if valued: